 Regardless of whether you are in foreclosure, if selling your home won't net enough to pay off your existing mortgage(s), you may want to consider choosing a short sale.
 For many years, there were few reasons to take this route, apart from earning the real estate agent a commission, but times have changed.

 Why Agents Recommend Short Sales

-- Even if the home never sells on a short sale, the agent gets free publicity (and new business) through signage, open houses, marketing and posting listings online.
+The main reason agents encourage sellers to do a short sale is because agents get paid from the proceeds of a short sale, but they don't get paid if the seller loses the home to the bank by going all the way through foreclosure.
+Even if the home never sells on a short sale, the agent gets free publicity (and new business) through signage, open houses, marketing, and posting listings online.

 Benefits for Foreclosure

 Although going through foreclosure is often painful and embarrassing for sellers, there are benefits.
 There are no mortgage payments to make, the home is still yours until the foreclosure is final—which could take months to conclude—no strangers are traipsing through your home, and banks sometimes give cash for keys after the public sale.